 The people are not the only ones depicted as “stiff-necked” and disobedient, failing time and time again to fulfill their covenant with God.
 Their leaders and kings, the chosen among the chosen people, also find it hard to follow directions, as the Bible shows on countless occasions, and do evil in the sight of the Lord.
-King David fails to obey the tenth commandment – “thou shalt not covet thy neighbour's wife” (Exodus 20:17).
-King Solomon goes against the rules Gods lays out for the future kings of Israel: “Neither shall he multiply wives to himself, that his heart turn not away: neither shall he greatly multiply to himself silver and gold” (Deuteronomy 17:17).
-Jeroboam sins by worshiping false gods: “Whereupon the king took counsel, and made two calves of gold, and said unto them, It is too much for you to go up to Jerusalem: behold thy gods, O Israel, which brought thee up out of the land of Egypt… And this thing became a sin” (1 Kings 12:28–30).
+King David fails to obey the tenth commandment – “thou shalt not covet thy neighbor's wife” (Exodus 20:17).
+King Solomon goes against the rules God lays out for the future kings of Israel: “Neither shall he multiply wives to himself, that his heart turn not away: neither shall he greatly multiply to himself silver and gold” (Deuteronomy 17:17).
+Jeroboam sins by worshipping false gods: “Whereupon the king took counsel, and made two calves of gold, and said unto them, It is too much for you to go up to Jerusalem: behold thy gods, O Israel, which brought thee up out of the land of Egypt… And this thing became a sin” (1 Kings 12:28–30).
 In fact, there is a whole dynasty of rulers described in the First Book of Kings who do evil in the sight of God:

 And Nadab the son of Jeroboam began to reign over Israel…And he did evil in the sight of the Lord, and walked in the way of his father, and in his sin wherewith he made Israel to sin… In the third year of Asa king of Judah began Baasha the son of Ahijah to reign over all Israel…And he did evil in the sight of the Lord, and walked in the way of Jeroboam, and in his sin wherewith he made Israel to sin.
 (1 Kings 15:25–34)

-In the Second Book of Kings we find a description of King Zedekiah’s disobedience: “Zedekiah was twenty and one years old when he began to reign… And he did that which was evil in the sight of the Lord… For through the anger of the Lord it came to pass in Jerusalem and Judah, until he had cast them out from his presence, that Zedekiah rebelled against the king of Babylon” (2 Kings 24:18–20).
-The punishment for particular king’s acts of disobedience happens to be the destruction of the first Temple.
+In the Second Book of Kings, we find a description of King Zedekiah’s disobedience: “Zedekiah was twenty and one years old when he began to reign… And he did that which was evil in the sight of the Lord… For through the anger of the Lord it came to pass in Jerusalem and Judah, until he had cast them out from his presence, that Zedekiah rebelled against the king of Babylon” (2 Kings 24:18–20).
+The punishment for a particular king’s acts of disobedience happens to be the destruction of the First Temple.
 As we can see, disobedience seems to be a dominant motif in the lives of the kings of Israel, one that characterizes the entire period of the ancient kingdom of Israel.
 The fall of the kingdom is therefore described as a direct consequence of the failure on the part of the kings to accept the limitations placed on their power and authority by the Jewish tradition.

 In his dialogical interpretation of the biblical text, regarding the disobedience of leaders, the Jewish philosopher Martin Buber argues that the Bible came to teach us that the path of truth lies not in the realm of achievement but in the depth of human failure (Buber 2002:36).
-The biblical author presents repeated acts of disobedience and sins in order to emphasize the gap between man and God.
+The biblical author presents repeated acts of disobedience and sins to emphasize the gap between man and God.
 Looking at the text through the eyes of cultural interpretation, which see the text as a constitutive literary work, we find that disobedience to God – as expressed in the many stories involving leaders and rulers – is not revolutionary, in the sense that it does not attempt to produce change or create something new.
 It is simply a recurring motif of rebellion derived from the failure to gain ultimate authority.

-Obedience driven by the “authoritarian conscience”
+Obedience Driven by the “Authoritarian Conscience”